-Laos can be entered easily overland via the Thai-Lao Friendship Bridge; trains run between Bangkok and Nong Khai, Thailand, on the border.
+Laos can be entered overland from Thailand via the Thai-Lao Friendship Bridge; trains run between Bangkok and Nong Khai, the border town.

-Alternatively, you can cross into Laos overland through many other border crossings with Vietnam, Cambodia, and Yunnan, China.
-The border between Laos and Burma is closed to foreigners.
+Alternatively, you can cross into Laos overland through many other border points with Vietnam, Cambodia, and Yunnan, China.
+The border between Laos and Burma is typically closed to foreigners.

 Flights to Laos

-Laos receives the most monsoon rain between May and November.
-See more about the weather in Southeast Asia.
-You can still enjoy Laos during the rainy season, however, enjoying the many outdoor activities will be more difficult.
-Laos' national holiday, Republic Day, is on December 2nd; transportation and travel around the holiday are affected.
+Laos receives the most rain during monsoon season between May and November.
+You can still enjoy Laos during the rainy season, however, many of the outdoor activities will be more difficult.
+Peak months for visitors are January and February.
+Heat and humidity build to suffocating levels between March and May.